thedavidchu/puzzles/wordle/README.md

 ## Notes
 1. It does not get every word in the dictionary in 6 guesses.
 2. A possible improvement would be to add a penalty for guessing duplicate letters.
+  * UPDATE: I added a massive, unreasonably large penalty, but I am still working on this change.
+An important note is that currently, I "punish" duplicate answers equally hard, which is silly.
+    * E.g. "sassy" should be penalized for a triple 's' more strongly than "sanes" is for a double 's'.
+    * E.g. "abuzz" should be penalized for a double 'z' more strongly than "sanes" is for a double 's'.
 3. I have never played Wordle, rather I am just guessing what the rules are based on what my colleague (June Cai) told me.
 Specifically, I do not know how duplicate letters in the wrong position are dealt with.
   * E.g. Key word is "knoll"
     * Guess: "level".
 Is the reply "\~---+"?